 To be eligible for free meals under the Government scheme you must be enrolled on a full time course, funded by the ESFA and you or your parents must be in receipt of one or more of the following benefits:

-- Support under part IV of the Immigration and Asylum Act 1999
+• Support under part VI of the Immigration and Asylum Act 1999

-- The guarantee element of State Pension Credit
+• The Guarantee element of State Pension Credit

-- Working tax Credit run-on paid for 4 weeks after a person stops qualifying for Working Tax Credit
+• Working Tax Credit run-on – paid for 4 weeks after someone stops qualifying for Working Tax Credit

 Students eligible under the Universal Credit Transitional protection arrangements.
 Students who were already receiving free meals at 1 April 2018.
-Any student who becomes eligible for free meals after the threshold has been introduced will
+Any student who becomes eligible for free meals after the threshold has been introduced will also continue to receive free meals during the Universal Credit rollout.

 Applications for Free meals in F.E.